AbdullahBera/Bikesharing-Tableau/README.md

 ## Overview of this Analysis

-- In this analysis I delve into data I retrieve for August 2019 from the Citi bike database.
-With this analysis using the jupyter notebook I first inspect and format the raw data.
+- In this analysis I delve into the Citi bike database data I retrieve for August 2019.
+With this analysis using jupyter notebook I first inspect and format the raw data.
 I then transfer the data to Tableau where I create visualizations from the data.
-The Tableau visualizations intend to impress an angel investor to invest in a business mimicking the Citi bike business model in the city of Des Moines.
+The Tableau visualizations intend to impress an angel investor to invest in a business in the city of Des Moines; mimicking the Citi bike business model.

 ## Results